Your Body (Christina Aguilera song): Reception

 The video received positive reviews from media outlets.
 James Montgomery from MTV News commented that the video is "grisly and garish, but also incredibly clever and visually arresting".
 T. Kyle writing for MTV Buzzworthy gave the video a positive feedback, writing "Christina manages to be fun and provocative, the styling is beautiful and even aspirational, and Legendtina's body looks amazing".
 Sam Lansky from Idolator website complimented Aguilera's "charming sense of humor" and deemed "Your Body" as one of Aguilera's best music videos.
 Writing for Billboard, Jason Lipshut noted the video seemed to be inspired by the unending stream of violence on TV, but felt that Aguilera's clothing style in the video was the standout part.
 In a review of the video for Yahoo!
 Music, Lyndsey Park complimented the cultural references in the video, writing that "it's enough to make even Seth MacFarlane or Dennis Miller's heads spin.
 And yet, somehow, it's all so very, very Xtina".
 Marc Hogan of Spin wrote that "It might take us a few more viewings to get the joke, but at least there's enough amazing absurdity going on to make that prospect sound entertaining".
 On December 4, 2012, Fuse announced that "Your Body" was the number one video of 2012, based on online voting.

 Live performances

 On November 2, 2012, Aguilera performed "Your Body" on the Late Night with Jimmy Fallon with Jimmy Fallon and The Roots, using office supplies as instruments including an iPhone and a stapler.
 The song was later included in the setlist for Aguilera's Vegas residency Christina Aguilera: The Xperience (2019–2020), as well as her European/Mexican leg The X Tour (2020).
+In June 2023, Aguilera closed the NYC Pride concert and performed a number of her songs, including "Your Body" and another Lotus track, "Let There Be Love".

+In September 2023, Aguilera performed at the EuroPride concert in Malta, in front of an audience of 38,000 people.
+She opened the show with a remix version of "Your Body".
+The singer included the song in the set list for her second concert residency Christina Aguilera at Voltaire (2023–2024), which took place at The Venetian Las Vegas.